-- The authorship in the collective work as a whole, which may involve selecting, coordinating, and/or arranging a number of separate and independent works and assembling them into athe various contributions to the collective work, and/or editing, annotating, and/or revising the contributions or the collective work as a whole. - The authorship in the separate and independent works that have been included in the collective work, which may contain literary expression and/or artistic expression.
+- The authorship in the collective work as a whole, which may involve selecting, coordinating, and/or arranging a number of separate and independent works and assembling them into a collective work, and/or revising the collective work as a whole. - The authorship in the separate and independent works that have been included in the collective work, which may contain literary expression and/or artistic expression.

-An applicant may register a collective work together with the separate and independent works contained therein (i) if the collective work and the contributions were created by the same author and/or if the copyright in the contributions and the collective work and the contributions are owned by the copyright claimantsame claimant, and (ii) if the component works have not been previously published or registered.
+An applicant may register a collective work together with the separate and independent works contained therein (i) if the copyright in the contributions and the collective work are owned by the same claimant, and (ii) if the component works have not been previously published or registered.
 In no case may the claimant register a contribution that is in the public domain.
-If the copyright in the collective work and the contributions for each work will be required. based on the difference in ownership.
+If the copyright in the collective work and the contributions to the collective work are owned by different parties, separate applications for each work will be required.
 For additional information concerning collective works, see Chapter 500, Section 509.